 Capital need and capital optimization are monitored periodically by the Capital Planning Committee comprising Top Executives.
-Capital requirement is projected quarterly considering the expected growth in advances, investments and investments in Subsidiaries / Joint Ventures, etc. Committee takes into consideration various options available for capital augmentation in tune with business growth and realignment of Capital structure duly undertaking the scenario analysis for capital optimization.
+Further, Capital Planning is monitored at the Board level comprising of Managing Director & CEO, Executive Directors and two independent Directors.
+Capital requirement is projected quarterly considering the expected growth in advances, investments and investments in Subsidiaries / Joint Ventures, etc. Committee takes into consideration various options available for capital augmentation in tune with business growth and realignment of Capital structure duly undertaking the scenario analysis for capital optimization in tune with its long term goals enumerated in ICAAP and Vision documents.